 - Marriage and civil Partnership

 As well as representing a protected characteristic group, a member may also be involved in:

 - Collaborative problem-solving through Community Voice

 - Advising to help support shaping local policing and in response to critical incidents

 This list is not exhaustive.

-A member of a KIN is someone or a group of people who represent a group or community in their local area.
+A Community Advisor is someone or a group of people who represent a group or community in their local area.
 This could be anyone from a teacher or shop keeper, to a church leader, support group, chairperson of a women’s group or a friend of someone who has a disability.

-We are evolving how we work with our KIN to ensure that regular engagement informs people on local policing issues and actively seeks feedback and support.
+We are evolving how we work with our Community Advisors to ensure that regular engagement informs people on local policing issues and actively seeks feedback and support.